 G. Dimples are located on side of face; usually, dimples are deeper on one side than the other.
 H. LBL almost completely unkinked; compare with LBL of relaxed mouth.
-It may take more muscles to frown than to smile, but smiling is more work.
-When we smile, the zygomatic major attempts to slide the entire orbicularis oris (the muscle that includes and circles the lips) back toward the ear, underneath the cheeks.
-Where cheeks and orbicularis oris meet, a deep crease, the signature wrinkle of the smile, develops.

 When we smile, the lips are stretched against the teeth, whose shape shows through.
 This shape is similar to the block form (right)-flattened in the front and turned sharply to the side.
 Just as a rubber band stretched against that form loses any kinks or sags it may have had, the lips become more uniform in the smile.
 Compare the LBL in a relaxed face to the smile: the kinks are stretched out.

 ZYGOMATIC MAJOR: MORE VIEWS OF ITS ACTION

-NEUTRAL MOUTH
+NEUTRAL MOUTH 1

 SLIGHT SMILE

 The first stage of a smile is the most elusive.
 We notice when the zygomatic major so much as twitches; in the drawing of a weak contraction (top left) it's contracting a bit more than the minimum.
 The corner of the mouth is the first thing to change, rising above its neutral point (A).
 The corner does not move by much before the cheeks swell and dimples appear; it doesn't change by much before the whole LBL begins to stretch.
 The broad smile of a strong contraction (below) is not so subtle.
 Changes start at the bottom of the cheeks (B); on some faces the deepening of the nasolabial fold would not be as deep in the early stage of a smile.
 Even in a slight smile (C), shallow wrinkles across the lower lip are smoothed.
 The cord along the side of a smile stretches down to the chin like a rope caught under the face.
 It often catches the light (D).
 The pull of the zygomatic is stronger on this side (E).
 Note how far past the rest of the lips the corner of the mouth has moved.

-KEY ELEMENTS OF THE BROAD SMILE - A. The line between the lips has a taut look like a V with a very open angle. - B. The nasolabial fold intensifies and is pulled to the side.
-Just before it ends, it hooks downward, bracketing the mouth corner. - C. The cheek balls up.
+KEY ELEMENTS OF THE BROAD SMILE A. The line between the lips has a taut look like a V with a very open angle.

+B. The nasolabial fold intensifies and is pulled to the side.
+Just before it ends, it hooks downward, bracketing the mouth corner.
+C. The cheek balls up.
 Steepest edges (watch for sharp shadow breaks) are here.
 The soft edge is next to the nose.
-The highlight is crisp on the upside of the cheek, showing the stretching of skin (1). - D. Angled cords hang from bottom of cheek mound.
-Deep inner edge may connect with nasolabial fold; dimple lies on the outside edge. - E. Upper lip becomes a simple, curved plane.
-Filtrum disappears. - F. Lips are thinned and smooth-looking.
+The highlight is crisp on the upside of the cheek, showing the stretching of skin (1).
+D. Angled cords hang from bottom of cheek mound.
+Deep inner edge may connect with nasolabial fold; dimple lies on the outside edge.
+E. Upper lip becomes a simple, curved plane.
+Filtrum disappears.

+F. Lips are thinned and smooth-looking.
 Sharp highlight on stretched lower lip.
-The mouth is now wider; the relaxed mouth is directly below middle of eye; smiling mouth is directly below outer edge of iris. - G. Chin seems larger because of moving up of lips.
+The mouth is now wider; the relaxed mouth is directly below middle of eye; smiling mouth is directly below outer edge of iris.
+G. Chin seems larger because of moving up of lips.
 Under-the-lip crease disappears.